dxganta/video-thumbnail-generator/README.md

 # video_thumbnail_generator

 The plugin generates thumbnails from a video URL.
-Just enter the urlf of the video into the ThumbnailImage() widget.
+Just enter the url of the video into the ThumbnailImage() widget.
 You can also output the image as Uint8List.
 Supports Android, IOS & Web.

 ## Getting Started